 If you're looking for Manual Testing Interview Questions & Answers for Experienced or Freshers and QTP Interview Questions, you are at the right place.
 There are a lot of opportunities from many reputed companies in the world.
 According to research Manual Testing And QTP average salary ranges from $77,771 to $105,509.
 So, You still have the opportunity to move ahead in your career in Manual Testing And QTP Development.
-Mindmajix offers Advanced Manual Testing And QTP Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Manual Testing And QTP Developer.
+Mindmajix offers Advanced Manual Testing And QTP Interview Questions 2021 that help you in cracking your interview & acquire a dream career as Manual Testing And QTP Developer.

-Top Manual Testing Interview Questions
+Top Manual Testing Questions and Answers

 Q1.
 Why will you use Automation Testing?